 According to Gianopulos, such tools empower a more efficient production process, and may even enable Hollywood studios and legacy media companies to back more interesting projects.

 Gianopulos was also upbeat about other technological advances.
-“Digital and internet distribution to me is one of the greatest opportunities for global cinema and global filmmakers, because the barriers to entry are far lower,” he noted.
+“Digital and internet distribution to me is one of the greatest opportunities for global cinema and global filmmakers because the barriers to entry are far lower,” he noted.

 Universal language

-When Gianopulos was at 20th Century Fox, the studio set up Fox International Productions to create films within local markets including in India, Korea, China and various European countries.
+When Gianopulos was at 20th Century Fox, the studio set up Fox International Productions to create films in local markets, including India, Korea, China and various European countries.
 The label produced My Name Is Khan in India.
 “We were very proud of that film but the millions of dollars that it would have cost to release that film in the States was challenging,” he sighed.
 “Today, that film would be on a streamer and would be accessible to people not only in the US, but all over the world.”

 With AI dubbing and other technologies, it is now possible to take a film in any language and make it accessible to viewers in other languages, and on other platforms.
 “I can be an actor in French and actually be speaking French, it’s now just dubbed perfectly,” said Yasir Alsaggaf.